ElmCast/.vim/README.md

 ### Plug ['scrooloose/syntastic'](https://github.com/scrooloose/syntastic)

-Syntastic is a syntax checking plugin for Vim, and it provides support for every language ever created.
-Even that hobby functional compiler you abandoned two years ago.
-It runs various programs that lint your code, and displays where the problems are.
-This is going to save you so much time.
+Syntastic is a syntax checking plugin, and it provides support for just about every language ever created.
+It runs your code through various linting programs, and shows any issues that come up.
+This allows you to catch errors long before you even try compile.

-I like to make sure the location list is automatically populated and toggled when there is an issue.
+I like to make sure the location list is automatically populated and toggled when there is an problem.
 The ugly, bright red error display it adds to airline isn't really needed, so I disable it.

 ```vim
 let g:syntastic_always_populate_loc_list = 1